max-bytes/lfs-example-mod/README.md

 (Re)start the game and it should display that the example mod was loaded in the bottom left corner of the main menu screen.
 The mod contains only a single test card: a weapon for Knight called "Test Card".
 You should see it in the Card Library.

+## Examples
+The `examples` folder contains all `behaviors` for armor, auras, potions, scrolls, spells, trinkets and weapons currently in the (base) game.
+That should give you a good insight into how card behaviors can be created.
+You could start by copying and modifying an existing card behavior and create your own version of it.

+## Testing
+The best way to test your changes is in the Hero Academy!
+Create your own level that uses the new and modified cards to test it thorougly.
+That's much better than starting a tower run and hoping to see the changes there.
+Note that uploading levels made with modded cards is not possible.

+## Current Status
+What is working and what isn't:
+### Working
+* creating cards and making them part of the card pool for heroes
+* removing existing cards
+* modifying existing cards (via removal and re-adding with different behavior)

+### Not working yet (list not exhaustive)
+* adding new heroes
+* adding or modifying towers
+* adding alternative starting decks
+* adding or modifying quests
+* adding or modifying mezzanines
+* card translations
+* advanced card behaviors like buffs and interceptors